Everybody else but the Dark Horse (or just the two main rivals) cheated, leaving this person to win by default.

 In Super Dimension Fortress Macross, the Miss Macross contest appears to be in the bag for famous actress Jamis Merin, with Roy Focker going as far as suggesting that the whole contest was just a publicity stunt for her (or else she'd have been a judge rather than a contestant).
 However, Minmay ends up winning, likely due to the fact that the audience is full of soldiers who frequent her restaurant.

-The Ramen Eating Contest in Naruto is this essentially, Naruto is in third place.
-The winners are Yamato note who doesn't like oily foods such as ramen out eats Narutonote who ate 30 bowls by one bowl and Hinata wins after eating 46 bowls.
+The omake Ramen Eating Contest leaves Naruto in third place.
+Yamato, who doesn't like oily foods such as ramen, out-eats Narutonote who ate 30 bowls by one bowl, and Hinata wins after eating 46 bowls.

 The Grand Prix racing episode in Kirby of the Stars.
 Instead of Kirby, Tiff and Tuff, or King Dedede winning the race, it was the Mayor who won who caught up being several laps behind.